via-edge-ai/meta-mediatek-bsp/docs/boards/i500-pumpkin.rst

 Cameras
 -------

-The i500 Pumpkin board supports the following csi camera sensor:
+The i500 Pumpkin board supports the following csi camera configs:

-* Onsemi AR0330CS sensor
-* Onsemi AR0330CS sensor + Onsemi AP1302 ISP
+* Config 1: Onsemi AR0330 (single or dual) raw sensors
+* Config 2: Onsemi AP1302 (single or dual) ISPs + AR0330 / AR0144 (single or dual) sensors

+For config 1, you need to use the following dtbo depending the number of AR0330 sensors you have:

+camera-ar0330-single.dtbo : one AR0330
+camera-ar0330-dual.dtbo   : two AR0330

-If you wish to use the AR0330CS camera, you need to add the following to your `local.conf`:
+For example, you need to add the following to your `local.conf` if you have only one AR0330:

 .. code::

 	KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD += " \
-		camera-ar0330.dtbo \
+		camera-ar0330-single.dtbo \
 	"

-Or if you wish to use the AR0330CS camera with the AP1303 ISP, you need to add the following to your `local.conf`:
+For config 2, we support up to two AP1302 ISPs, the first ISP can support up to two AR0330 sensors.
+The second ISP can support up to two AR0144 sensors,

+Currently, only the following combinations are supported:

+camera-ap1302-ar0330-single.dtbo : one AP1302 + one AR0330
+camera-ap1302-ar0144-single.dtbo : one AP1302 + one AR0144
+camera-ap1302-ar0330-single-ar0144-single.dtbo : one AP1302 + one AR0330 and one AP1302 + one AR0144

+For example, for one AP1302 + one AR0330 combination:

 .. code::

 	KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD += " \
-		camera-ap1302-ar0330.dtbo \
+		camera-ap1302-ar0330-single.dtbo \
 	"

 MT7668 wireless chipset